Timber Sales - Premium Quality

 • Certificate of origin

-• Export duties may apply.
-Some countries use these to discourage the export of raw logs and promote local processing.
+• Some countries apply export duties to discourage raw log exports and promote local processing.

 6. Log Export Bans